 - 13.16.
-You must immediately inform the Data Protection Officer/Representative of any Personal Data breaches, regardless of whether you consider that it does not constitute a risk to the rights and freedoms of a Data Subject. - 13.17.
-We will consider notifying the following parties of the Personal Data breach: - individuals whose data is involved in the Personal Data breach in order to allow them to take any necessary steps to mitigate their losses.
+You must immediately inform the Data Protection Officer/Representative or Data Protection Team of any Personal Data Breaches, regardless of whether you consider that it does not constitute a risk to the rights and freedoms of a Data Subject. - 13.17.
+We will consider notifying the following parties of the Personal Data Breach: - individuals whose data is involved in the Personal Data Breach in order to allow them to take any necessary steps to mitigate their losses.
 Under the UK GDPR there is a statutory obligation to notify affected individuals where the Personal Data Breach is likely to result in a high risk to the rights and freedoms of those individuals.
-The [Data Protection Officer/Representative] shall decide whether any individuals should be notified of the Personal Data breach.
-However, please be aware that the ICO can require us to notify individuals if we have failed to do so, but it believes the Personal Data breach creates a high risk, - outside media, - the police if the Personal Data breach has arisen as a result of illegal behaviour such as theft, hacking or a denial of service attack, and - other affected parties. - 13.18.
-Any decision to notify affected individuals will be based on the requirements of the UK GDPR, ICO guidance, whether the Personal Data breach is likely to result in a high risk to that individual and whether or not notification will assist the individual to mitigate his/her loss arising out of the incident.
-If an individual is notified of a Personal Data breach, we must notify them without undue delay.
+The {Data Protection Officer/Representative} will decide whether any individuals should be notified of the Personal Data Breach.
+However, please be aware that the ICO can require us to notify individuals if we have failed to do so, but it believes the Personal Data Breach creates a high risk

+- outside media - the police if the Personal Data Breach has arisen as a result of illegal behaviour such as theft, hacking or a denial of service attack, and - other affected parties. - 13.18.
+Any decision to notify affected individuals will be based on the requirements of the UK GDPR, ICO guidance, whether the Personal Data Breach is likely to result in a high risk to that individual and whether or not notification will assist the individual to mitigate his/her loss arising out of the incident.
+If an individual is notified of a Personal Data Breach, we must notify them without undue delay.
 We must also notify the Personal Data Breach to an individual if required to do so by the ICO.